-The basic Model 33 configuration comprises:
+The minimum Model 29 configuration comprises:

-ME29 processor, cabinet, and desk; 512KB main memory; 128KB control storage; one diskette drive; two Module 20 disk drives; one printer; two workstations and one Asynchronous Multiline Communications Coupler.
+ME29 processor, cabinet and desk; 384KB main memory; 128KB control storage; two floppy disk drives; two Module 10 disk drives; one printer; two workstations and one Asynchronous Multiline Communications Coupler.

-The Model 33 can support the following maximum configuration, subject to coupler constraints: ME29 processor, cabinet and desk; 2MB main memory; two diskette drives; 16 disk drives; one magnetic tape cluster; two cartridge tape streaming drives; one line printer or four matrix printers; 16 workstations; two Asynchronous Multiline Communications Couplers (multidropping via Extended Local Terminal Controller is not possible on Model 33); one Synchronous Multiline Communications Coupler; two X.25/HDLC couplers; and two ASA(SNA)/3270 couplers.
+The Model 29 can support the following maximum configuration, subject to coupler constraints: ME29 processor, cabinet and desk; 1MB main memory; two floppy disk drives; two Module 10 disk drives; one 3551 magnetic tape cluster; two cartridge tape streaming drives; one line printer or four matrix printers; 16 workstations; two Asynchronous Multiline Communications Couplers (multi-dropping via Extended Local Terminal Controller is not possible on Model 29); one Synchronous Multiline Communications Coupler; two X.25/HDLC couplers; and two ASA(SNA)/3270 couplers.

-The three larger models in the ME29 Series (ME29/37, ME29/45, and ME29/54) offer the following basic configurations: ME29 processor, cabinet, and desk; 512KB main memory in Models 37 and 45, and 768KB in Model 54; 128KB control storage; one diskette drive; two disk drives at least one of which is exchangeable; one printer; two workstations; and one Asynchronous Multiline Communications Coupler.
+The three larger models in the ME29 Series (ME29/37, ME29/45 and ME29/54) all offer the following minimum configuration, the difference between models concerning only processing power: ME29 processor, cabinet and desk; 512KB main memory; 128KB control storage; one floppy disk drive; two disk drives of type Module 20 or larger, at least one of which is exchangeable; one printer; two workstations; and one Asynchronous Multiline Communications Coupler.

-Models 37, 45, and 54 can support the following maximum hardware complements, subject to coupler constraints (that is, not all of the following may be configured simultaneously):
+Models 37, 45 and 54 can support the following maximum hardware complements, subject to coupler constraints (that is, not all of the following may be configured simultaneously):

-- ME29 processor, cabinet, and desk
+- · ME29 processor, cabinet and desk:

-- Extension cabinet
+- · Extension cabinet;

-- 4MB main memory
+- 2MB main memory;

-- 128KB control storage
+- 128KB control storage;

-- · two diskette drives
+- · two floppy disk drives;

-- · 32 disk drives
+- 32 larger disk drives, Module 20 or larger;

+- two Module 10 disk drives if retained from Model 29 or (now withdrawn) Model 35;

-- · four magnetic tape clusters
+- four 3551 magnetic tape clusters;

-- · two streaming cartridge tape drives
+- · two streaming cartridge tape drives;

-- three line printers
+- · three line printers;

-- · four 1900 retained peripherals
+- four 1900 retained peripherals;

-- 56 local workstations
+- · 56 local workstations

-- a total of five Asynchronous Multiline Communications Couplers and Synchronous Multiline Communications Couplers, but not more than three of each
+- a total of five Asynchronous Multiline Communications Couplers and Synchronous Multiline Communications Couplers, but not more than three of each;

-- one Extended Local Terminal Controller for enabling multidropping from one Asynchronous Multiline Coupler
+- one Extended Local Terminal Controller for enabling multi-dropping from one Asynchronous Multiline Coupler;

-- two X.25/HDLC couplers
+- two X.25/HDLC couplers; and

-- two ASA(SNA)/3270 couplers
+- two ASA(SNA)/3270 couplers.